-On 3 June 2022, the Diet passed a bill to amend the Banking Act and the PSA, with the purpose of introducing a new regulatory framework for intermediaries of fiat-backed stablecoins.
-This amendment was promulgated on 10 June 2022 and will enter into force within one year after the date of the promulgation.
+On 3 June 2022, the Diet passed a bill to amend the Banking Act and the PSA for the purposes of introducing a new regulatory framework for intermediaries of fiat-backed stablecoins.
+This Amendment has entered into force on 1 June 2023.

 The new framework regulates fiat-backed stablecoins.
-If holders of stablecoins have a right to request the issuer to make a redemption with fiat currencies, such stablecoins are subject to the new framework.
+If holders of stablecoins have a right to request that the issuer makes a redemption with fiat currencies, such stablecoins are subject to the new framework.
 Other stablecoins with a similar nature may also be subject to the same framework.

-Under the current regulatory framework, issuers of such fiat-backed stablecoins are limited to banks, fund transfer service providers and trust banks/companies that are licensed by or registered with the regulator.
+Under the regulatory framework before the amendment, issuers of such fiat-backed stablecoins are limited to banks, fund transfer service providers and trust banks/companies that are licensed by or registered with the regulator, and the amendment does not materially affect such licence or registration requirements for issuers (while the amendment facilitates issuance of stablecoins using a trust scheme by, among others, excluding beneficiary interests issued as stablecoins from the definition of securities under the FIEA).

-The amendment focuses on intermediaries of fiat-backed stablecoins.
-After the enforcement of the amendment, intermediaries involved in the issuance, redemption, transaction or custody of fiat-backed stablecoins may be required to make a new type of registration with the regulator under the amended Banking Act or the amended PSA, depending on the detail of their services, unless their activities are covered by existing licences.
-For this new type of registration, the intermediaries need to satisfy certain regulatory standards, such as compliance with the conduct rules for AML/CFT, the execution of a contract with issuers to agree on the allocation of each party's burden for indemnification to customers and other statutory matters, and the establishment of internal control systems for, among others, proper treatment and security of customer information, management and supervision of outsourcing.
+The amendment rather focuses on intermediaries of fiat-backed stablecoins and, after the enforcement of the amendment, intermediaries involved in the issuance, redemption, transaction or custody of fiat-backed stablecoins are required to make a new type of registration with the regulator under the amended Banking Act or the amended PSA depending on the detail of their services unless their activities are covered by existing licences.
+For this new type of registration, the intermediaries need to satisfy certain regulatory standards such as compliance with conduct rules for AML/CFT, execution of a contract with issuers to agree on the allocation of each party's burden for indemnification to customers and other statutory matters, and establishment of internal control systems for, among others, proper treatment and security of customer information, management and supervision of outsourcing.